mgrube753/bachelor-thesis/README.md

 - **Content Adherence & Error Detection** (Exp 1)
 - **Relationship between Question Formats & Bloom’s Taxonomy Alignment** (Exp 2)

-Results are analyzed quantitatively and qualitatively to assess the pedagogical quality of LLM-generated questions.
+Results are analyzed quantitatively (only Exp 1) and qualitatively (both experiments) to assess the quality of LLM-generated questions in certain dimensions.

 ---